textileio/near-api-go/README.md

 A NEAR client written in Go

 The goal of this project is to provide a fully featured NEAR cleint in Go.
-There is support for all NEAR RPC requests, including those that use signed transactions.
+There is support for most NEAR RPC requests, including those that use signed transactions.
 Of course, there is room for improvement, especially with integration testing and a fully featured `KeyStore`, so please give it a spin and feel free to open a PR to help us improve the library.

 We're currently relying on [our fork of go-ethereum's JSON RPC client](https://github.com/textileio/go-ethereum) that adds support for named RPC parameters.
 That work is [pending PR](https://github.com/ethereum/go-ethereum/pull/22656) merge into their master branch.